-Appellants challenge various rulings of the district court that (a) rejected some of appellants' constitutional challenges on the merits, or (b) held certain of their claims to be non-justiciable.
-As of this date, five other jurisdictional statements arising out of the same district court judgment are pending before this Court.
+Appellants challenge various rulings of the district court that (a) rejected some of appellants' constitutional challenges on the merits, or (b) held another of their claims to be non-justiciable.
+Appellants also challenge (c) the district court's denial of appellants' post-judgment motion to make the court's injunction expressly applicable to activities occurring outside the District of Columbia, and (d) the intervention in this litigation, pursuant to Section 403(b) of BCRA (116 Stat.
+114), of six Members of Congress seeking to defend the constitutionality of the statute.
+As of this date, seven other jurisdictional statements arising out of the same district court judgment are pending before this Court.
 See Mitch McConnell, United States Senator v.
 Federal Election Commission, No. 02-1674; National Rifle Association v.
 Federal Election Commission, No. 02-1675; Federal Election Commission v.
+Mitch

-Mitch McConnell, United States Senator, No. 02-1676 (see note 1, supra); John McCain, United States Senator v.
-Mitch McConnell, United States Senator, No. 02-1702; National Right to Life Committee, Inc. v.
-Federal Election Commission, No. 02-1733.
+McConnell, United States Senator, No. 02-1676 (see note 1, supra); John McCain, United States Senator v.
+Mitch McConnell, United States Senator, No. 02-1702; Republican National Committee v.
+Federal Election Commission, No. 02-1727; American Civil Liberties Union v.
+Federal Election Commission, No. 02-1734; Victoria Jackson Gray Adams v.
+Federal Election Commission, No. 02-1740.